 BONNEY WATSON is here to help you through this difficult time.
 Our knowledgeable, caring team of professionals will provide the necessary guidance as you navigate the many changes ahead.
 We will work with you to honor the life of your loved one in a meaningful and individualized way.

 We pride ourselves in offering exceptional care and creating meaningful experiences to honor your loved ones.
-We have been serving families in the Puget Sound area since 1868 and promise to serve you in whatever way we can.
+We have been serving families in the Puget Sound area since 1868, with locations in SeaTac and Federal Way, and promise to serve you in whatever way we can.

 Speak with one of our team members here to learn more or contact us here.